Menu

 Can businesses participate?

 Yes.
 Businesses can discuss sponsorship, host alignment, event support, in-kind support, or other visible partnership roles.
-The key point is that Lift4Love wants those roles visible in the public structure instead of buried off-page.
+The key point is that Lift4Love wants those roles visible in the support path instead of buried off-page.
 The current structure is shown on the Partners page.

 Can a gym, club, or community group get involved?